-If you’re someone that loves running races, a virtual race might seem like a little bit of a let down, but it actually comes with a lot of benefits.
-The one that is foremost in my mind is dealing with national disasters.
+If you’re someone who loves the social aspect of running races, a virtual race might seem like a little bit of a let down.
+You’re not running in a big race field, and there isn’t all the race hoopla.
+But virtual races actually comes with a lot of benefits.
+The one that is foremost in my mind is the ability to fund raise for causes such as natural disasters.

 I live in a beach town that was devastated by Hurricane Florence.
 There was supposed to be a half marathon here about 6 months after the hurricane hit, but unfortunately, the town was unable to sustain a larger race and get cleaned up in time.

-In lieu of the physical race, the race organizers offered a virtual race, and if I’m remembering correctly, I think they donated some of the proceeds to hurricane cleanup in the area.
-While it wasn’t the same as a physical race, it was a great way to run in solidarity even though a national disaster had impacted the area.
+In lieu of the physical race, the race organizers offered a virtual race.
+Most of the proceeds went to hurricane cleanup in the area.
+It wasn’t the same as a physical race, but it was a great way to run in solidarity with the town.

-This flexibility is one of the greatest perks of a virtual race like a 5k.
-You can run it anywhere and anytime.
+This flexibility is one of the greatest perks of virtual races.
+You can run them anywhere and anytime.
 And if you’re new to running, this can be a great practice race before your big day.
 It’s the time to try out your clothing and fuel for race day and see how it goes.

-Plus, you’ll get all the perks of a typical race like a medal and tech fabric shirts while still getting to compete against other runners.
+Plus, you’ll get all the perks of a typical race – a medal and a tech fabric shirt while still getting to compete against other runners.
 If you’re someone who hates the hassles of a race (traveling, traffic, or crowds) and likes fewer restrictions (wearing headphones or running with a jogging stroller), a virtual 5k is a great option.

 Additionally, some physical races offer a virtual component to take part in a big event without actually having to be there.
-And virtual races often have a charitable component, so you know that your race fees will be going to a good cause.
+And virtual races often have a charitable component.
+You know that your race fees will be going to a good cause.